paulinaeb/pxt-sandbox/README.md

-# Ucabot: MakeCode microbit extension using Cutebot
+# Ucabot: MakeCode microbit extension using cuteBot
 designed for:
 ![](/image.png/)